Fully Alive

 An invitation

-If something here resonates, you’re welcome to get in touch.
+If something here resonates, you are welcome to get in touch.

-We don’t need to decide anything straight away.
+We do not need to decide anything straight away.

-We can begin with a simple conversation and see what unfolds from there.
+We can simply begin with a conversation and see what unfolds from there.